-When you select Channels, the Channel Previews panel displays a thumbnail of video on a channel card.
+When you select Channels, the Channel Previews panel displays a thumbnail of each video stream on a channel card.
 One channel card is displayed for each active Live Capture workflow.
 Information, settings, and options are presented that are specified in each workflow.

-- The selected channel card, indicated by blue bars on the top and bottom, plays in the Display and Information panel to the right. - Use the toolbar and menus to control channel ganging-triggering multiple recordings at once, channel filtering, and recording settings. - Each channel displays a channel name and displays a thumbnail of incoming video. - Each channel displays a gray trigger type, a yellow gang/ungang button, a red and green Recording | Ready (Stopped) bar, and a yellow queued job bar. - The More button provides access to menus for each channel. - The bottom right corner displays Record/Stop and Record Options buttons for onebutton recording and easy access to recording settings.
+- The selected channel card, indicated by blue bars on the top and bottom, plays in the Display and Information panel to the right. - Use the toolbar and menus to control channel ganging-triggering multiple recordings at once, channel filtering, and recording settings. - Each channel displays a channel name and displays a thumbnail of incoming video. - Each channel displays a gray trigger type, a yellow gang/ungang button, a red and green Recording | Ready (Stopped) bar, and a yellow queued job bar. - The More menu provides access to panels for each channel. - The bottom right corner displays Record/Stop and Record Options buttons for onebutton recording and easy access to recording settings.

-Channel Previews panel components are described in detail in the following topics:
+Channel Previews panel components and their operation are described in detail here:

 - Channel Previews Toolbar

 - Configuring Single-Channel and Custom-Ganged Recording

-- Channel Controls
+- Channel Card Details | Status | Controls

 - Channel Options

-- Viewing a Channel's Recording History
+- Viewing a Channel's Recordings History

-- Display and Information Panel
+- Channel Display and Information Panel

 - Loss of Signal Behavior

 - Limited Bandwidth Behavior